Xakaiczar/ProjectWarehouseWreckage/README.md

 In future, it may be a good idea to create some conditions on this ability.
 For example, knocking over 5 props might unlock a single use of this ability, or perhaps the player gets unlimited uses once they have less than 10 ammo remaining.
 Maybe we'll see more on this in the future!

 ### The Player
-You may have noticed that I use a player blueprint, while the original course doesn't include one, instead opting to add their code to the level blueprint instead.
+You may have noticed that I have a blueprint for the player, while the original course doesn't include one, instead opting to add their code to the `Main` level blueprint instead.

 I wanted to factor out the player code from the level code, mostly just to keep my code clean.
 However, to do that, I'd need to have a player in the first place...

 I went the easy route: I decided to import the First Person Example Level assets through the content window.

-I moved the SpawnProjectile code over, refactored it, and exposed the ammo for the UI:
+I moved the `SpawnProjectile` code over and refactored it into a new function, `FireProjectile`:

-IMG OF THAT

-Last, but by no means least, I prevented players from doing a Tommen Baratheon...

-GIF IF I CAN FIND ONE OR JUST GAME FOOTAGE

-I just kept the players within the same box as the props by resetting the level after they leave it.

-IMG OF BP

-In hindsight, I probably should've let them continue from where they left off.
-That sounds like a better (and less frustrating!) player experience.
-Or maybe - on certain maps - that's part of the challenge...

-Either way, it's something to think about as I make new levels!
+IMG - PWW 2.16

+As you can see, I made some changes to the original (see [above](https://github.com/Xakaiczar/ProjectWarehouseWreckage/main/README.md#the-original-project)).
+First of all, I removed `Launch` from `SpawnProjectile`, so each function does only what it says on the tin: the first spawns the projectile into the world, the second launches it from the player.

+Secondly, I updated `DecreaseAmmo`:

+IMG - PWW 2.17

+I edited it slightly, so the `ammo` could not drop below `0`.

+Now, on left click, `FireProjectile` is called instead:

+IMG - PWW 2.18

+This concluded the refactor, now the player blueprint has total control over the firing code.

 ### GUI
 The last thing it really needed to feel like a _game_ was a HUD.